 The extraction method and coffee type we’re interested in is the French press.
-It’s arguably the most convenient and easiest method to brew a delicious cup right in your home.
+According to CoffeeHow, it’s arguably the most convenient and easiest method to brew a delicious cup right in your home.
 Of course, you can’t do it without a proper coffee press, so we went out and tried to find the best presses on the market that you can buy and enjoy a fresh drink every single day.

 Why Should You Buy A French Coffee Press?

 Let’s quickly go over some of the benefits of this product, so you have a better understanding of why you should buy one in the first place.

 Many are lead to believe that coffee is an expensive habit, which it might be if you’re spending $10 each day in Starbucks.
 On the other hand, a solid French press is around $20 to $30 and it lasts for years.
 So, it’s much more cost-efficient to invest in a press, than to spend money day in and day out at your local coffee shop or Starbucks.